thepower/power-docs/docs/api/03-addresses.md

 # Addresses

-Currently, addresses can be presented in two formats.
-One way of address presentation is created for being read by a person; in the future, we will call such a representation a textual representation or a textual format.
-However, inside of transactions, in the blockchain itself, etc. addresses can be presented differently.
-Another way of address presentation is binary one.
+## Introduction

+Currently, addresses can be represented in two following formats:

+1. Human-readable representation.
+This representation is created to be read by a human.
+It will be called **textual representation** or **textual format** further herein;
+2. Machine-readable representation.
+This representation is created to be read by a machine and used for representation of addresses inside the transactions or the blockchain itself.
+It will be called **binary representation** or **binary format** further herein.

+> **Note**
+>
-It is recommended to use the text representation of the address wherever the user is supposed to work with it (interface display of the address, or when user sends the transaction to this address, etc.).
+> It is recommended to use the text representation of the address wherever the user is supposed to work with the addresses.

-**Example of address in textual representation:**
+**Example of a textually represented address:**

 ```bash
 AA100000001677722412
 ```

-**Example of an address in a binary representation in the form hex:**
+**Example of an address represented in binary HEX format:**

 ```bash
 800140000100000B
 ```

+The addresses can be:

+- Public — these addresses are available globally.
+It facilitates performing transactions in other chains.
-Moreover, the addresses also can be public and private.
-Public addresses are available globally (then it is possible to make a transaction in another chain), and private addresses, which can be used only within a private chain.
+- Private addresses — these addresses can be used only within a private chain.

-## 1. Address structure in binary representation
+## Address structure in textual and binary representation

+### Address structure in binary representation

-The address is actually 8 bytes of binary data.
-While encoding the address or in various transformations associated with it, the location of the BigEndian bits is used, i.e. the highest bits of the address on the left, the least significant bits of the address on the right.
-In binary form, the bits will have the following values:
+The address actually consists of 8 bytes of binary data.
+While encoding the address or in various transformations associated with it, the location of the BigEndian bits is used, which means that the most significant bits of the address are on the left, and the least significant bits of the address are on the right.
+In binary format, the bits have the following values:

 ```bash
 100GGGGG GGGGGGGG GGGBBBBB BBBBBBBB BBBBBBBB AAAAAAAA AAAAAAAA AAAAAAAA